Psalm 137

-Psalm 137 is the 137th psalm of the Book of Psalms in the Tanakh.
-In English it is generally known as "By the rivers of Babylon", which is how its first words are translated in the King James Version of the Bible.
-Its Latin title is "Super flumina Babylonis".

-This psalm is Psalm 136 in the slightly different numbering system of the Greek Septuagint and the Latin Vulgate versions of the Bible.
+Psalm 137 is the 137th psalm of the Book of Psalms, beginning in English in the King James Version: "By the rivers of Babylon, there we sat down".
+The Book of Psalms is part of the third section of the Hebrew Bible, and a book of the Christian Old Testament.
+In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 136.
+In Latin, it is known by the incipit, "Super flumina Babylonis".
 The psalm is a communal lament about remembering Zion, and yearning for Jerusalem while dwelling in exile during the Babylonian captivity.

 The psalm forms a regular part of liturgy in Jewish, Eastern Orthodox, Catholic, Lutheran, Anglican and other Protestant traditions.
 It has often been set to music and paraphrased in hymns.

 Context and content

 After Nebuchadnezzar II's successful siege of Jerusalem in 597 BC, and subsequent campaigns, inhabitants of the Kingdom of Judah were deported to Babylonia, where they were held captive until some time after the Fall of Babylon (539 BC).
 The rivers of Babylon are the Euphrates river, its tributaries, and the Tigris river.

 Psalm 137 is a hymn expressing the yearnings of the Jewish people during their Babylonian exile.
 In its whole form of nine verses, the psalm reflects the yearning for Jerusalem as well as hatred for the Holy City's enemies with sometimes violent imagery.

 Rabbinical sources attributed the poem to the prophet Jeremiah, and the Septuagint version of the psalm bears the superscription: "For David.
 By Jeremias, in the Captivity."